prataprc/goparsec/README.md

 Accepts a parser that can either match or does-not-match with current input text.

-Nodify callback is called with a slice of single parsecNode element if ``Maybe`` succeeds, otherwise callback is ignored.
+Nodify callback is called with a slice of single parsecNode element of type ``MaybeNone`` in case Maybe fails to match, otherwise parsecNode will correspond to the matching node.

 using the builtin scanner
 -------------------------